Start adding items to your reading lists:or

 Family businesses that want to keep their legacy for future generations should act now.
 Watch a video that presents an overview of the key North American findings.

-US family businesses saw reasonably strong performance over the past financial year (pre-COVID-19), with 63% experiencing growth.
-In better news, 82% expect to see growth in 2021, and 96% anticipate the same in 2022.
+US family businesses saw reasonably strong performance over the last financial year pre-COVID-19, with 63% experiencing growth.
+Looking forward, 82% expect to see growth in 2021, and 96% anticipate the same in 2022.

 When asked to name their top priorities for the next two years, family businesses list expanding into new markets or client segments (57%) as their top priority, followed by introducing new products or services (50%).
-The other priorities that fill out the top five are pursuing strategic acquisitions or mergers (45%), increasing the use of new technologies (43%),and rethinking/revising the business model (43%).
+The other priorities that fill out the top five are pursuing strategic acquisitions or mergers (45%), increasing the use of new technologies (43%) and rethinking or revising the business model (43%).

 What does diversification look like for family businesses?
 Diversification may include investing in new platform companies and add-on acquisitions for existing portfolio companies.
 Before embarking on diversification, a family business should have a complete and meaningful picture of financial and non-financial assets.
 Once they have an understanding of the shared family capital, only then can they assess the needs and objectives of both the business and the family.